British climber who died in Everest 'death zone' had feared overcrowding on summit's slopes

 This week, a climber shared a photograph of the lengthy tailbacks on the mountain.
 Hundreds found themselves stuck for hours in the notoriously dangerous death zone, having used the window of good weather to push for the 8,848m (29,030ft) summit.

-Murari Sharma, of the Everest Parivar Treks company that arranged Mr Fisher's logistics, told Reuters: "He died because of weakness after a long ascent and difficult descent.
+Murari Sharma, of the Everest Parivar Treks company that arranged Fisher's logistics, told Reuters: "He died because of weakness after a long ascent and difficult descent.

 "He was descending with his sherpa guides from the summit when he suddenly fainted."

-Fellow guides changed Mr Fisher's oxygen bottle and offered him water, but could not save him.
+Fellow guides changed Fisher's oxygen bottle and offered him water, but could not save him.

 At least four other deaths have been linked to the human traffic jam.
 A Nepali guide is also believed to have died.